 Connect the USB device to the device where Citrix Workspace app for Mac is installed.

-You will be prompted to select the available USB devices on your local system.
+You are prompted to select the available USB devices on your local system.

-Select the device you wish to connect and click Connect.
+Select the device you want to connect and click Connect.
 If the connection fails, an error message appears.

 In the Preferences window Devices tab, the connected USB device is listed in the USB panel:

-Select the type of virtual channel for the USB device, Generic or Optimized.
+Select the type of virtual channel (Generic or Optimized) for the USB device.